adeo/vault-action/README.md

 # Vault GitHub Action

+This repo was forked when vault-action was a community repo.
+Now it's maintened by Hashicorp.
+You should use it directly [hashicorp/vault-action](https://github.com/hashicorp/vault-action).
+This repo is now archived.

 ---

 **Please note**: We take Vault's security and our users' trust very seriously.
 If you believe you have found a security issue in Vault or this Vault Action, _please responsibly disclose_ by contacting us at [security@hashicorp.com](mailto:security@hashicorp.com).